Salads are an excellent way to incorporate healthy ingredients into your daily diet. Discover how…

 If you are thinking about a healthier diet, you should consider a gluten-free diet, it is an excellent idea.

-Experts in Agro-Food inform that right now 99% of the wheat in the market is genetically modified (GMO), and this factor is related to a large number of health problems.
+Experts in Agro-Food inform that right now 99% of the wheat on the market is genetically modified (GMO), and this factor is related to a large number of health problems.

-This genetically modified wheat has been associated with around 300 different diseases, including diabetes, neurological disorders, infertility, migraines, irritable bowel syndrome, gastrointestinal disturbances, Crohn’s disease, multiple sclerosis, heart arrhythmias, heart disease, high blood pressure, and any other degenerative disease.
-So when you stop eating wheat and other grains that contain gluten, you give your body a chance to rest and heal.
+This genetically modified wheat has been associated with around 300 different diseases, including diabetes, neurological disorders, infertility, migraines, irritable bowel syndrome, gastric disorders, Crohn’s disease, multiple sclerosis, heart arrhythmias, heart disease, high blood pressure, and any other degenerative disease.
+So when you stop eating wheat and other grains that contain gluten, you give your body the opportunity to rest and heal.
 (Just stop eating it; otherwise, you will start the cycle over and over again.)

 Next, you can see an example of a gluten-free diet: